TL;DR

 What is Olive Oil?

-Unlike refined seed oils that are produced using high heat and chemical solvents, olive oil is typically extracted mechanically by crushing olives and separating the oil from the pulp and water.
-The result is an oil composed primarily of fat, especially monounsaturated fat, along with small amounts of vitamins and antioxidant compounds.
+Olive oil is a natural oil extracted from olives, the fruit of the olive tree.
+While refined seed oils are produced using high heat and chemical solvents to mask odor and extend shelf life, olive oil is typically extracted mechanically by crushing olives and separating the oil from the pulp and water.
+The resulting product is composed primarily of fat, especially monounsaturated fat, along with small amounts of vitamins and antioxidant compounds.

-Because of its flavor, versatility, and long culinary history, olive oil is often considered a central component of the Mediterranean diet.
+Because of its flavor, versatility, long culinary history, and minimal processing, olive oil is often considered a central component of the Mediterranean diet.
+It has been a staple ingredient for thousands of years, and remains one of the most widely used culinary oils today.

 How is Olive Oil Made?